 How can Image Recognition help reduce lost sales?

 Image Recognition supports FMCG companies’ growth by helping them get the most value out of their store activities.
 How?
-By using deep learning to monitor and analyze digital in-store measurements.
+By using deep learning (also known as deep machine learning) to monitor and analyze digital in-store measurements.

 1. Focus on activities that drive growth